onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

-# Task Bundles
+# Task Bundles Onyx's strength has always been its data-driven nature thanks to
-Onyx's strength has always been it's data-driven nature through a data based API.
-This allows for simple DSL's to be written on top.
+its data based API.
+This allows for simple DSLs to be written on top, which can solve a variety of purposes such as brevity, or composability.
 In the last few months, we've been rolling out a small DSL.
 The core of it exists in the `onyx.job` namespace.

 `onyx.job/add-task` operates on "task bundle maps".
 After verifying a task satisfies a schema, it's merged into the job map.
-It has a second variadic arity that allows "task bundle modifiers" to run before the final merge happens.
+They also have a second variadic arity that allows "task bundle modifiers" to be incorporated before a final merge happens.

 ### Task Bundle Map
 A task bundle map is just a plain clojure map of the shape